blaynem/pos-app/README.md

 ## Bugs

 - If you add items to the cart, then select a user, then select another item, the cart is reset.
 (I know this has to do with how I have the reducer set up, need to look into it.)
+- If you add items to cart, select a new user, then try to delete an item from cart, you get an error.

 ## Thanks
 Also thanks to everyone in the Reactiflux discord chat who helped.